flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

   with the runway.
 - At 10ft: callout "Retard" commands the PF to set the throttle levers to idle.
 - At touchdown:
-    - FMA shows ROLL OUT - autopilot keeps aircraft on center line
+    - FMA shows ROLL OUT - autopilot keeps aircraft on center line.
-    - Both thrust levers to reverse thrust (idle or max as appropriate)
+    - Both thrust levers to reverse thrust (idle or max as appropriate).
     - PM checks and calls out: "touchdown", "spoilers", "reversers", "auto brake", "decel".
 - At 70kts: PM announces "70kts" and PF will set the throttle to reverse idle if reverse max was used.
-- Before 20kts: the PF manually brakes to deactivate the autobrake and also disconnect the autopilot.
+- Before 20kts: the PF manually brakes to deactivate the autobrake.
-- At taxi speed: PF will set both thrust levers to idle and disengage autopilots
+- At taxi speed: PF will set both thrust levers to idle and will disengage autopilots.
 - From here on it is a normal [runway exit](../../beginner-guide/landing.md#5-vacate-runway) and [taxi procedure](../../beginner-guide/after-landing.md).